 Here is your chance to participate and learn more about the NFB’s programs and goals on the state and national level.
 Hear from the NFB national representative.
-Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, students, seniors, guide dog users, and parents’ concerns, meet the scholarship class of 2022 and much more!
+Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, students, guide dog users, merchants, deafblind, and parents’ concerns, meet the scholarship class of 2023 and much more!

-Mark your calendars and make every effort to attend the 2022 state convention of the NFB of West Virginia.
-Get Involved.
-Make a Difference!
+Mark your calendars and make every effort to attend the 2023 State Convention of the NFB of West Virginia.
+Get involved.
+Make a difference!
 Please share with others, everyone is welcome!

 State Convention Donations